GiuliaFContardi/GAN_DataAugmentation_on_NIDS_algorithms/README.md

 # FL_IDS-GAN
 Trying to study IDS-GAN in FL context

-Just my master dissertation on NIDS based on GAN in Federated Learning context...maybe...
+My master dissertation on NIDS based on GAN in Federated Learning context.
+Update: Experimentation on Data Augmentation using Vanilla GAN on CIC-IDS-2017 for IDS-MLP & IDS-RFC and evaluation...maybe...FL theoric analysis only on thesis...

 1. Preprocessing file on CIC-IDS-2017 (improved): https://intrusion-detection.distrinet-research.be/CNS2022/CICIDS2017.html